Home > Student Affairs

-1. The President/Acting President shall review all recommendations of the Student Faculty Hearing Board involving suspension or expulsion from the College (Article V, Sec.
+1. The President/Acting President or designee shall review all recommendations of the Student Faculty Hearing Board involving suspension or expulsion from the College (Article V, Sec.
 7 & 14).
 Before reaching a decision, the President/ Acting President may consult with the appropriate person(s) or parties.
 The President or his/her designee may summarily suspend a student/organization pending a hearing if the student/ organization (Article V, Sec.
 14) is believed to constitute a clear and present danger to the safety of persons or property of the academic community.
 The President or his/her designee shall allow the accused student/organization an imme-diate explanation in writing with respect to such suspension.

 2. The adjudicating officer has the following responsibilities:

 - Review and determine if sufficient evidence exists to charge the accused;

 - Notify the accused in writing of the nature of the charge(s).
 Notification will also include the nature of the Hearing Board, date, time, and location of the hearing, a statement of the student’s rights, and information on the hearing procedures.
 The no-tice may be hand delivered; placed into a student’s residence hall mailbox; sent by e-mail to the accused student’s official Col-lege e-mail address, or mailed to the last known address of the student, either by certified mail or first class mail.

 - Works with the Chair of the Student Faculty Hearing Board to set the hearing date and time and composition of the Board.